MatthewHepburn/FSM-Workbench/FSM/README - BUILD INSTRUCTIONS.txt

 -d point resources to the absolute addresses specified in build.py rather than using relative addresses

 eg: $python3 build.py -b -m -d

+NOTE: it is not currently possible to use both -m and -b at the same time